Portavion/brainz/0-inbox/Reusing Logic with Custom Hooks – React.md

 ##### Deep Dive

-#### Keep your custom Hooks focused on concrete high-level use cases
+#### Keep Your Custom Hooks Focused on Concrete High-level Use Cases

 Start by choosing your custom Hook’s name.
 If you struggle to pick a clear name, it might mean that your Effect is too coupled to the rest of your component’s logic, and is not yet ready to be extracted.